denislucey/FullStackDev/README.md

 This project is a birthday invite and can be found in section_2/Project, changed it to a halloween party invite

 Most important thing from this section was learning about basic attributes and their syntax

+## Project 3

+Did not code along to this one, but was file paths, HTML boilerplate and imbedding images

+Basic stuff I would say but the boilerplate stuff was super helpful and learned to host my website on github

+Project was a resume/portfolio site, linking multiple pages together I also created a base index.html file at the root to be able to host all my projects in this repo and then publish to github

+Next up is css :devil emoji: